SafeCare BC Logo

 More Hierarchy of Controls

-Reducing exposure to communicable disease involves an approach that considers the hierarchy of controls for infection prevention to eliminate or minimize exposure in the workplace.
-The first step to reducing exposure is to identify and assess tasks that may result in exposure to communicable disease.
-Be sure to involve staff and your JOHS Committee or […]
+Reducing exposure to communicable diseases involves considering the hierarchy of controls for infection prevention to eliminate or minimize exposure in the workplace.
+The first step to reducing exposure is identifying and assessing tasks that may result in exposure to communicable diseases.
+Be sure to involve staff and your JOHS Committee or OHS representative in this […]

 View Hierarchy of Control